microsoft/onnxruntime/docs/PyOp.md

 ## How to Use
 ### Step 1
-Build onnxruntime with `--config Release --enable_language_interop_ops --build_shared_lib` and override the existing onnxruntime binary with the latest.
-Then, copy onnxruntime_pywrapper.dll, libonnxruntime_pywrapper.so, or libonnxruntime_pywrapper.dylib to the path where the onnxruntime binary is located.
+Build onnxruntime with `--config Release --enable_language_interop_ops --build_wheel` and pip install the latest wheel file.
 **Notes:**
-* It is recommended to compile within the Python environment where inferencing will happen.
-For example, if inferencing will happen in a conda env named myconda1, please compile the binary within that environment as well
+* Please make sure the inferencing and compiling environments are installed with same version of python.
 * If `--numpy_version=...` is specified, the Python operator will build with that version.

 ### Step 2